San Francesco d'Assisi

 Below is a photo of the chapel called Santa Maria degli Angeli.
 It is also known as La Porziuncola, meaning: the little portion of property.
 Can you see the arched entrance?
 Do you notice how the external wall has been colourfully painted?

 Question: Was Francesco suffering during his new, simple lifestyle?

 Answer: Absolutely not!
 He was just so happy!

 In fact, he was soon joined by his rich friends!
 They decided that they wanted to be as happy as Francesco by living in a simple manner.
 They abandoned their comfortable homes and valuable possessions.
 Their parents were disappointed and confused.
 They could not understand why they chose to live like this!

 Francesco and his friends lived in the rebuilt chapel called La Porziuncola.

 One of Francesco's friends was called Chiara (Clare).
 She decided to join the group.
 Her wealthy family wanted her to return home but she refused to do so.
-Instead, she made the decision to live in a simple manner, wearing plain clothes and she even cut her long hair into a short style.
-In those days, this was the sign that she was giving up her vanity.
-She was also demonstrating that a person's appearance should not be:
+Instead, she made the decision to live in a simple manner, wearing plain clothes.
+Francesco cut her long hair into a short style.
+This was the sign that she was giving up her vanity and showing her commitment to living in simplicity, just like Francesco.

 Her famous locks of hair have been preserved and are displayed in a glass case in la Basilica di Santa Chiara, Assisi.